 Before you start investing in deer deterrents, you should first assess whether they have any chance of working.
 Deer feeding is a function of alternative food sources.
 If there are woods nearby, perhaps deer feeders will provide enough alternate food if your landscape becomes less inviting.

 Deer feeding is primarily a function of population pressure.
 Too many deer, and too little food, and they will eat almost anything.
 In this worst case, fencing may be your only effective control.
 To determine your control strategy for deer, first examine the current deer damage and pressure.
-Understanding deer behavior, with many tips for control, are outlined in the book Deerproofing Your Yard and Garden, by Rhonda Massingham Hart.
+Understanding deer behavior, with many tips for control, is outlined in the book Deer proofing Your Yard and Garden, by Rhonda Massingham Hart.

 If there are fewer than five deer per square mile, with only occasional browsing and buds nipped in the spring, try repellents or more long-term landscaping choices.
 If there are about five to ten deer per square mile, with damage through the summer including loitering and feeding during the daytime, you may try the same techniques first.
 If these don’t work, you may need to resort to controlled dogs and fencing.
 Finally, if there are more than ten deer per square mile, with most plants being damaged and stripped to the ground, start with fencing and dogs but work toward cooperative community controls.

 Deer are “neophobic” (afraid of anything new), so one tactic is to use several deterrents and to rotate them frequently.
 This is because deer learn quickly.
 Deer also have a main goal of not getting eaten.
 Once they determine that something will not attack or go after them, and this only may take a few days, a particular control technique becomes ineffective.
 Keep deterrents mysterious or frightening to deer.